laojianzi/laojianzi/README.md

 #### ⭐ Recent Stars

 - [tsenart/vegeta](https://github.com/tsenart/vegeta) - HTTP load testing tool and library.
-It&#39;s over 9000! (today)
+It&#39;s over 9000!
+(1 day ago)
 - [maxence-charriere/go-app](https://github.com/maxence-charriere/go-app) - A package to build progressive web apps with Go programming language and WebAssembly.
-(1 day ago)
+(2 days ago)
 - [danielmiessler/fabric](https://github.com/danielmiessler/fabric) - fabric is an open-source framework for augmenting humans using AI.
 It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
-(1 day ago)
+(2 days ago)
 - [getAsterisk/deepclaude](https://github.com/getAsterisk/deepclaude) - A high-performance LLM inference API and Chat UI that integrates DeepSeek R1&#39;s CoT reasoning traces with Anthropic Claude models.
-(2 days ago)
+(3 days ago)
-- [jmoiron/sqlx](https://github.com/jmoiron/sqlx) - general purpose extensions to golang&#39;s database/sql (2 days ago)
+- [jmoiron/sqlx](https://github.com/jmoiron/sqlx) - general purpose extensions to golang&#39;s database/sql (3 days ago)

 #### 👯 Check out some of my recent followers